keanekwa/Optiver-Ready-Trader-Go/README.md

 <img width="574" alt="image" src="https://user-images.githubusercontent.com/8297863/235014437-95749871-a6e3-42e7-9233-6982be55db20.png">

-We were also provided with some basic template files (refer to the /ready_trader_go folder) and some market data for backtesting (refer to the /market_data folder) to interface with the trading system, and we had to follow these [competition rules](https://readytradergo.optiver.com/how-to-play/).
+We were also provided with some basic template files (refer to the [/ready_trader_go](https://github.com/keanekwa/Optiver-Ready-Trader-Go/tree/main/ready_trader_go) folder) and some market data for backtesting (refer to the [/data](https://github.com/keanekwa/Optiver-Ready-Trader-Go/tree/main/data) folder) to interface with the trading system, and we had to follow these [competition rules](https://readytradergo.optiver.com/how-to-play/).

 ## Models We Tried

-We tried out a variety of different strategies including:
+We tried out a variety of different strategies, which can be split into 2 categories: arbitrage through pairs trading, and market making around the midprice.

-1. Avellaneda-Stoikov Market Making Model
-2. Arbitrage strategy between the ETF and Future, whereby we bought the underpriced instrument and sold the overpriced instrument
+We first started by experimenting with the arbitrage strategies, where we performed pairs trading on the ETF and Future by buying the underpriced instrument and selling the overpriced instrument.
+This was implemented in the following strategies:
+- Arbitrage strategy between the ETF and Future.
+Refer to [arbitrage.py](https://github.com/keanekwa/Optiver-Ready-Trader-Go/blob/main/arbitrage.py)
-3. Arbitrage strategy that took into account the momentum of the prices (e.g. if both the ETF and Future prices are going up, buy more of the underpriced instrument, and sell a smaller quantity of the overpriced instrument)
+- Arbitrage strategy that took into account the momentum of the prices (e.g. if both the ETF and Future prices are going up, buy more of the underpriced instrument, and sell a smaller quantity of the overpriced instrument).
+Refer to [momentumArbitrage.py](https://github.com/keanekwa/Optiver-Ready-Trader-Go/blob/main/momentumArbitrage.py)

-4. Mid-price trader
+While the above models were effective by themselves, they performed poorly when put alongside other traders, due to the diminishing amount of arbitrage opportunities for each trader.

+As such, we decided to switch to a market-neutral market-making approach instead, whereby we seeked to profit from trading the bid-ask spread.
+This was implemented in the following strategies:
+- Mid-price trader.
+Refer to [midtrader.py](https://github.com/keanekwa/Optiver-Ready-Trader-Go/blob/main/midtrader.py)
-5. Mid-price trader with adjustment for current inventory levels
+- Mid-price trader with adjustment for current inventory levels.
+Theoretically this should be more profitable than the midtrader above, but it was not the case for us.
+Refer to [midtraderInvAdj.py](https://github.com/keanekwa/Optiver-Ready-Trader-Go/blob/main/midtraderInvAdj.py)
+- Avellaneda-Stoikov Market Making Model.
+This model allowed us to adjust for inventory and volatility in a much more profitable way.
+Refer to [ASModel.py](https://github.com/keanekwa/Optiver-Ready-Trader-Go/blob/main/ASModel.py)

 From extensive testing, we concluded that the Avellaneda-Stoikov Market Making Model was the most reliable model across different market conditions.